hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 - **Li Tianyang** – Responsible for 3D modeling (CAD/SolidWorks), robot mechanical design, and prototyping.
 Also works on YOLO-based object grasping and inverse kinematics tuning.
   *Kobe University.*

+- **Fuzuki Tasaka** – Responsible for market research, AI implementation, and system evaluation.
+  Acts as a bridge between system development and real-world deployment by conducting user research, evaluating agent behavior, and performing usability testing.
+Also contributes to improving prototypes and proposing solutions to social issues.
+  *Kobe University*

 - **Sun Yushan** – Focuses on system integration, socket communication, and backend development.
   *Kobe University.*